11 Amazing, Blood Sugar Balancing Snacks

 This will help you keep full and energized throughout your day.

-8. Salmon jerky.
 Salmon jerky is very high in protein and really easy to make!
-Just take salmon strips and put them into a dehydrator if you have one, or a toaster oven or oven.
+Just take salmon strips and put them into a dehydrator if you have one, or a toaster oven or regular oven.
 Cook until the moisture is gone, and you have a yummy jerky.

 Bonus snack!
 Bake eggs and veggies in a small muffin tin, for a delicious egg muffin.
 Use spinach, bell peppers, or other vegetables for savory snack full of protein that will not spike your blood sugar.